-Duarte et al. (2017) examined the determinants of business collateral and personal collateral/commitments when accessing credit by small enterprises.
-The study used database of banking credit approvals for small and medium-sized enterprises (SMEs) operating in less-developed countries.
+Duarte et al. (2017) examined the determinants of business collateral and personal collateral/commitments when small enterprises access credit.
+The study used a database of banking credit approvals for small and medium-sized enterprises (SMEs) operating in less-developed countries.
 The findings endorse the importance of producing and sharing private information between lenders to reduce informational asymmetries and, consequently, the need to provide collateral to receive a loan.
-The results also suggest that market concentration increases lazy behaviour on behalf of banks in the form of asking for collateral not to mitigate observable risk but rather to reduce screening efforts.
+The results also suggest that market concentration increases lazy behaviour on banks' behalf by asking for collateral not to mitigate observable risk but rather to reduce screening efforts.
 This paper only investigated the public sector businesses but this study focused on both public and private sector enterprises.

 Saifurrahman and Kassim.
-(2022) studied collateral imposition practices among Islamic banks to serve micro, small and medium-sized enterprise (MSME) clients and explore the experiences and perceptions of MSME entrepreneurs pertaining to collateralisation in MSME financing.
-A case study research strategy was used and data collected using interview by utilising purposive uncontrolled quota sampling.
+(2022) studied collateral imposition practices among Islamic banks to serve micro, small and medium-sized enterprise (MSME) clients and explore the experiences and perceptions of MSME entrepreneurs about collateralisation in MSME financing.
+A case study research strategy was used, and data was collected using interviews by utilising purposive uncontrolled quota sampling.
 The interview was conducted using semi-structured interview questions.
-The study found that, the collateral provision is indeed an obligatory requirement for small enterprises to access regular financing in an Islamic bank, preferably the immovable type that consists of land and property.
+The study found that the collateral provision is indeed an obligatory requirement for small enterprises to access regular financing in an Islamic bank, preferably the immovable type that consists of land and property.
 The study was limited only to Islamic banks.
 Therefore, the findings and discussion were only focusing on the Islamic institutions.